California's 13th State Assembly district

 California's 13th State Assembly district is one of 80 California State Assembly districts.
-It is currently represented by Democrat Carlos Villapudua.
+It is currently represented by Democrat Rhodesia Ransom of Tracy.

 District profile

-The district consists of western San Joaquin County, including the eastern half of the Sacramento–San Joaquin River Delta, and is centered on Stockton.
+The district consists of western San Joaquin County, including the southeastern quarter of the Sacramento–San Joaquin River Delta.
 The district is a major gateway between the rest of the Central Valley and the San Francisco Bay Area.